Mymoza/trello-similar-labels/INSTALL.md

 2. Change your position to the directory of the actual project
 3. Run `virtualenv -p python3 trello-env` to create your virtual environment
 4. Run `source trello-env-again/bin/activate` to activate your virtual environment
+5. Run `python -V` and make sure you are using Python 3.

 You're done!
 If you want to exit the environment, run `deactivate` !